FluxaORM v2: Code-Generation-Based Go ORM for MySQL, Redis, and ClickHouse

 }

 This creates two unique indexes: a composite NameAge index on (Name, Age) and a single-column Email index.
-After code generation, you get typed lookup methods:
+After code generation, you can look up entities by unique indexes using SearchOne() -- it automatically detects cached unique indexes and uses the optimized lookup path:

-See the MySQL Indexes page for full details on unique indexes and caching.
+See the MySQL Indexes page for full details on unique indexes, non-unique indexes, and caching.

 Complete Example